Obscur4ns/UKSF_Factions/Takistan/01_north_takistan_extremist_research_brief.md

 ## 7.1 Overall visual target

-NTEF should be immediately identifiable as a **contemporary extremist insurgent faction**, but should not become a caricature where every fighter wears black clothing and a face covering.
+NTE should be immediately identifiable as a **contemporary extremist insurgent faction**, but should not become a caricature where every fighter wears black clothing and a face covering.

 The intended visual character is: